§ I — Prelude

 I built OmniFret because I couldn't find an ear-trainer and fretboard tool that wasn't a subscription, hadn't gone stale, or didn't try to upsell me at every turn.
 Now it exists — for me, and for you, if you want it.

 Pay once.
 Support an indie dev.
-Get an app that keeps getting better because the same person who built it still picks up a guitar most days.
+Get an app that keeps getting better because the person who built it practices with it every day.

 — The maker